WEBSITE UPDATED Monday January 24, 2022

 Bassmaster Classic XXV 1995 – enter The Oxygen Edge™

-Randy requested and received special permission from Bassmaster Tournament Officials to be the first contestant permitted to use the first commercial livewell oxygen-injection system designed for sport fishing applications/catch and live release fishing tournaments in this Super Bowl of professional bass fishing.
+Randy requested and received special permission from Bassmaster Tournament Officials to be the first contestant permitted to use the first commercial livewell oxygen-injection system designed for sport fishing applications/catch and live release fishing tournaments in this Super Bowl tournament of professional bass fishing.

-The Oxygen Edge™ oxygen-injection system, oxygen cylinder and components must be completely hidden from view and absolutely not every discussed or disclosed to anyone.
-Under no circumstance was any other contestant, the news media or anyone else ever to actually see or hear about the oxygen- injection system used in Randy’s boat.
+The conditions required by B.A.S.S. for Randy to use the Oxygen Edge™ in the 1995 Bassmaster Classic Tournament were very specific and super-secret.
+The oxygen injection system, oxygen cylinder and components must be completely hidden from view and absolutely not discussed or disclosed before and during the 3-day tournament.
+Under no circumstance was any other contestant, the news media or anyone else ever to actually see or hear about the oxygen-injection system used in Randy’s boat.
+The August temperature was hot, the water was hot, and the tournament mortality was high as expected, yet there was no livewell mortality on Randy’s boat.
+That summer, although Randy did not win, he had a real tournament Edge keeping his bass alive all day using oxygen.

-At that time tournament officials had no idea of the advantage of using pure compressed oxygen with a livewell oxygen-injection system to keep bass alive all day compared to the standard bass boat livewell aerators and water pumps used in that era.
-The dose of oxygen was strictly controlled based on stocking density.
-In 1995 tournament officials and fishermen still believed that air is oxygen and that oxygen is air; they were totally oblivious that air and oxygen were not the same gas.
+At that time 1995, B.A.S.S. tournament officials had absolutely no idea about the advantage of oxygenating livewell water with pure compressed oxygen or what a livewell oxygen-injection system did compared to the standard bass boat livewell aerators and water pumps used in that era.

-Randy Dearman and the new innovative Oxygen Edge™ oxygen injection system did not go unnoticed as Fishery Biologist Gene Gilliland notes in his research that began 7 months later, March 1, 1996.
+Randy Dearman and the new innovative Oxygen Edge™ oxygen-injection system did not go unnoticed as Fishery Biologist Gene Gilliland notes in his research that began 7 months later, March 1, 1996.

 ________________________________________________________________________________